berkealgul/Fast-Crop/README.md

 This tool is for cropping and cutting videos

 ## Features
-- Crop: you can extract roi of video  s
+- Crop: you can extract roi of videos
 <img src="/doc/roi.png" alt="olcft" width="500">
 - Cut: you can cut videos to process only some portion of the videos
 <img src="/doc/cut.png" alt="olcft" width="500">